What is Vitamin C or Ascorbic Acid?

 The content of tablets and capsules ranges from 25mg to 1500mg per serving.

-The most commonly used chemical forms of supplement are ascorbic acid, sodium ascorbate and calcium ascorbate.
-Vitamin C molecules can also be bound to the fatty acid palmitate, creating ascorbyl palmitate (see below), or incorporated into liposomes.
+The most commonly used chemical forms of supplement are theascorbic acid, sodium ascorbate and calcium ascorbate.
+The molecules of C vitamin they can also be linked to the palmitate of fatty acids, creating ascorbyl palmitate (see below), or incorporated into liposomes.

-Ascorbic acid and some of its salts and esters are additives commonly added to various types of foods, mainly with the intent of delaying oxidation.
+L'ascorbic acid and some of its salts and esters are additives commonly added to various types of foods, mainly with the intent of retarding oxidation.

-The European abbreviations relating to additives containing vitamin C are:
+The European abbreviations relating to additives containing C vitamin I'm:

 - Ascorbic acid E300